Luis Garcia Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.77 team ERA ranks fifth across all league pitching staffs.
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.75).

-- The Padres rank 13th in baseball in home runs surrendered (80 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.